 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which requires measurement and recognition of expected versus incurred losses for financial assets held.
-ASU 2016-13 is effective for annual periods beginning after December 15, 2019, with early adoption permitted for annual periods beginning after December 30, 2019.
+ASU 2016-13 is effective for annual periods beginning after December 15, 2019, with early adoption permitted for annual periods beginning after December 15, 2018.
+We will adopt the standard effective December 30, 2019.
 The Company is finalizing its assessment of the impact of adopting this standard on our consolidated financial statements.
 We do not expect the adoption of ASU 2016-13 to result in a material change to our consolidated financial statements.